Thursday, June 18, 2015

 to El Museo de Cielo Abierto.

-Choose your translation: The museum of
+Choose your translation: the Museum of

 Open air?
 Open sky?
 Open heaven?